 Dawson played little league baseball, YMCA basketball, travel soccer with Richmond Strikers, and he was a brown belt in Karate.
 He later played Lacrosse, and tennis and golf through High school.
 Dawson did well in school and was accepted into Deep Run’s Center for Information Technology, his home school and where his friends were.

 Charles, who suffered from anxiety and depression and ultimately addiction had been from detox to rehab to a sober house.
 After rehab he looked great.
 I call this “Saturday Charles.”
 He then went to the sober house but relapsed the next morning by walking downtown and buying heroin.
-We can only imagine he got money from his room at home on the way to the recovery house.
-The policy at the sober house was that if … Read more...
+We can only imagine he got money from his room at home on the way to the recovery house. … Read more...

 I remember a trip I took to my grandmother’s when I was around 9 or 10 years old.